junderw/npm-audit-whitelister/README.md

 NPM_AUDIT_IGNORE_DEV=1 # This will ignore any alerts on devDependencies NPM_AUDIT_IGNORE_LEVEL=moderate # Anything below this level is ignored
   # Possible values are low|moderate|high|critical

+CMD_MAX_BUFFER=1073741824 # This will extend the internal npm audit output internally to 1 GB
+ # Use when you get a json parse error, it might help
 ```

 ## Whitelist file format